Richleth/OrbusVR-Tileset-Interference-Tool/README.md

 This program attempts to analyse the real damage boost your tiles give on average in an isolated test with the testing dummies.

-To do this the progam analyses DPS for 1 Minute without tilesets and then compares against the DPS with tilesets to attempt to determine the % boost the equiped tilesets have.
+To do this the progam analyses DPS for 2 Minutes 30 seconds without tilesets and then compares against the DPS with tilesets to attempt to determine the % boost the equiped tilesets have.

 Tilesets that last longer but have worse interference CAN give higher an overall damage boost due to the extra length that the set is active.